CNES/DOI-server/server/src/site/markdown/architecture.md

 ![actors](images/actors.png)

 > - **Public user** : The public user can read all resources of MDS for any projects as well as Citations.
-He can also get access to some resources from admin application (GUI, list of created projects, list of registred DOI on DataCite)
+He can also get access to some resources from admin application (Access to login page, list of created projects, list of registred DOI on DataCite)

 > - **Registerd user** : This registered user has the rights of the public user.
 For a specific project, he can create/update/delete a DOI and he can generate a token

-> - **Administrator** : This administrator has the rights of a registered user and some extra rights as adding/removing user from a project, adding/removing a project, generating a token for a registered user
+> - **Administrator** : This administrator has the rights of a registered user and some extra rights as adding/removing user from a project, adding/removing a project

 ### 4.2 Use-Case Realizations <a name="use_case_real"/>